OMA Award Spotlight - Little Buckeye Children's Museum

 Nominations for these awards are incredibly detailed.
 This in-depth process helps to illustrate how these institutions and individuals have gone “above and beyond” the normal call of duty to support their institution, serve their public and advance the cause of the museum community.

-Did your museum have an innovative and impactful collaboration this year?
-Be sure to nominate it for the 2019 award for Best Community Partnership!
+Did your museum have an innovative and impactful collaboration during the 2020 season?
+Be sure to nominate it for the 2020 award for Best Community Partnership!
 Learn more here.

 Fred Boll, Executive Director, Accepts the Award During the OMA 2020 Virtual Awards Ceremony